Skip to content

 Active Travel Social Prescribing Fund

-The following projects have been funded by the Cornwall Active Travel Social Prescribing (ATSP) pilot.
+The following projects were supported by the Cornwall Active Travel Social Prescribing (ATSP) pilot.
 These were funded using a grant from Active Travel England.
-They are time-limited and most are available until the end of June 2024 (please check with the provider to avoid disappointment).
-For information about our pilot please see our Active Travel Social Prescribing (ATSP) Pilot page.
+The Pilot ran from summer 2023 to until summer 2025.
+For more information about our pilot, and to view our delivery report, please see our Active Travel Social Prescribing (ATSP) Pilot page.
+Some of our projects will be continuing in some form after the end of the pilot.
+Please contact the organisation directly for information.

 Cornwall Active Travel Social Prescribing Projects